mjs639/PUI2017_mjs639/HW10_mjs639/README.md

-I worked alone on Task 1, and with with Kent and Matt on Tasks 2 and 3.
+I worked alone on Task 1, with with Kent and Matt on Task 2, and Kent and Valeria on Task 3.